Tseegi-N/Ghost-Work-Guide/README.md

 # Ghost Work Guide for Beginners (AMT, Prolific, etc.)
 ## Ghost Work 101: A Not-So-Official Guide to Side Hustling Without Getting Screwed Over

 Ever found yourself in a situation where you just need to make money, hopefully fast, flexible, and ideally online?
-Congrats, that makes you one of over 25 million people across the U.S. and Europe dabbling in the online gig economy.
-But here’s the catch: what starts as a quick side hustle can turn into a hot mess.
+Congrats, that makes you one of over [25 million](http://www.mckinsey.com/globalthemes/employment-and-growth/independent-work-choice-necessity-and-the-gig-economy) people across the U.S. and Europe dabbling in the online gig economy.
+But here’s *the catch*: what starts as a quick side hustle can turn into a hot mess.
 Before you know it, you're underpaid, ghosted by companies, or straight-up exploited by Big Tech platforms.

 That’s exactly why I put together this guide to help you beat the system (sort of) and make money with low effort, fewer regrets, and a lot more awareness.
-Please keep in mind that this is an undergraduate project for CSC 356: Platform Activism at Smith College.
+Please keep in mind that this is an undergraduate project for *CSC 356: Platform Activism at Smith College*.
 This guide is a work in progress, not a final product, and I welcome any thoughts, suggestions, or additions you may have.
 If you have a few minutes to spare, I’d love to hear your opinion about the guide or the project in general.
 You can share your feedback by filling out this [short survey](https://forms.gle/pLBRTHKERqKytz9R6)!

 *Welcome to Ghost Work 101*: Everything I wish someone told me before I signed up for all these platforms.

 ### Quick Disclaimer

 This isn’t an official or foolproof roadmap.
 It won’t guarantee better wages or instant jobs.
 I’m not sponsored by anyone, and I can’t take responsibility for how this info gets used.
-This is simply a student-to-student survival guide—created with love (and frustration) for CSC 356: Platform Activism class.
+This is simply a student-to-student survival guide—created with love (and frustration) for *CSC 356: Platform Activism* class, but I'm putting it on *github* to reach as many audiences as possible.
+So, if you think it's useful to you or anyone, please feel free to share it on online forums.

 But I do hope it helps undergrads (and anyone else) navigate gig platforms a little smarter, with fewer surprises.
 If you have questions, ideas, or spicy stories of your own, feel free to reach out to <tsengelmaa.nyamdorj@gmail.com>.

 This guide delves into platform studies, historical context, and scholarly work relating to HCI.
-We believe that all the information provided will be crucial in protecting yourself and others, especially in self-advocacy, but if you’d like to explore tactics behind ghost work, navigate straight to the markdown file named “Simple tactics to follow.”
+We believe that all the information provided will be crucial in protecting yourself and others, especially in self-advocacy, but if you’d like to explore tactics behind ghost work, navigate straight to the markdown file named “simple_tactics.md.”

 ## TL;DR – Ghost Work Super Guide